Jeffrey Vetter

 Jeffrey S. Vetter is a Corporate Fellow of computer science and mathematics, and the founding group leader at the Future Technologies Group in the Computer Science and Mathematics Division of Oak Ridge National Laboratory.

 Education

 Vetter attended Georgia Tech where he obtained his Ph.D. in computer science.

 Research

 His current research interests include scientific workflow systems, cloud computing, resource management, with particular emphasis on scientific workflow system management.

 Honors

-Vetter is a Fellow of the IEEE.
+Vetter is an IEEE Fellow and an ACM Distinguished Member.